Measuring irreversibility from learned representations of biological patterns: Methods

-Inputs are $2 \times 64 \times 64$-pixel TIFF image stacks formatted into PyTorch tensors.
-Each input is a two-frame observation of spatiotemporal dynamics in CGL phase-field video or phase-field video extracted from fluorescence micrographs of GFP-labeled active Rho in a starfish-oocyte actomyosin cortex.
-Each dataset consists of all such two-frame segments of a video in addition to a $2 \times 64 \times 64$ vanishing-field reference segment.
-Outputs are $2 \times 64 \times 64$ tensors, and are input reconstructions or generated by decoding latent-space vectors.
-During each training epoch, the dataset was randomly split into two equally sized batches, one for the VAE and the other for the discriminator.
-For each model, parameters were updated by backpropagation until FVAE loss stopped decreasing.
-Each epoch, FVAE loss was evaluated for the entire dataset: regression was performed on the average losses over a hyperparameter “window” of previous epochs.
-If the resulting slope was not significantly less than zero at 95 percent confidence level for a hyperparameter “stop” number of consecutive epochs, training was stopped.
+to the phase field $\phi$ at each pixel, with the two channels of $\bm{x}$ containing real and imaginary parts of the $x$, respectively.
+Each dataset consists of the inputs transformed from all frames of a single CGL or Rho phase-field video in addition to a $64\times 64$ vanishing-field reference frame.
+Outputs are $2 \times 64 \times 64$ tensors, and are reconstructed inputs $\bm{x}$ or generated by decoding latent-space vectors.
+Reconstructed phase-field frames $\bm{\phi}$ are obtained by inverting the transformation in Eq.~\ref{eq:transform} on complex-valued elements $x$ of reconstructed inputs $\bm{x}$.
+During each training epoch, the dataset is randomly split into two equally sized minibatches, one for the VAE and the other for the discriminator.
+FVAE loss (Eq. \ref{eq:objective}) is evaluated on the VAE minibatch, while mean binary cross-entropy loss is evaluated on the discriminator minibatch by normalizing output logits into class probabilities using the softmax function~\cite{goodfellow2016deep}.
+Parameters are optimized using the Adam algorithm~\cite{kingma2015adam}; as previously described, moment-decay exponents are $\beta_1=0.9$ and $\beta_2=0.999$ for the VAE and $\beta_1=0.5$ and $\beta_2=0.9$ for the discriminator~\cite{kim2018disentangling}.
+Each epoch, regression is performed on the FVAE losses over a hyperparameter “window” of previous epochs.
+Training stops once the resulting slope is not significantly less than zero at 95 percent confidence level for a hyperparameter “stop” number of consecutive epochs, suggesting that FVAE loss is no longer decreasing.